The Power of Foods To Ease Anxiety

 Foods and drinks that increase the anxiety threshold

-So what should you be careful from?
+So what should you be careful about?

-Caffeine, alcohol, fried food and simple sugars like desserts and soda beverages.
+Caffeine, alcohol, fried food, and simple sugars like desserts and soda beverages.

 If you are a coffee junkie and do not see yourself going through the day without it, try to get into a habit of drinking it twice or three times a week.
 Soon enough, you will notice that you feel more relaxed, less anxious, and tense.
 Or check out the Green Tea or Matcha options.